Bluford

 brake housing and two styles of brake wheels

-- drop ends
+- Drop ends

 from Dreadnaught or PS (or the identical Carbuilders ends)